Lee Roy Parnell (album)

-Lee Roy Parnell is the self-titled debut album of American country music singer Lee Roy Parnell.
+Lee Roy Parnell is the self-titled debut album by American country music singer Lee Roy Parnell.
 It was released in 1990 via Arista Records.
 The album includes the singles "Crocodile Tears", "Oughta Be a Law" and "Family Tree".
 Although all three singles charted on the U.S. Billboard country charts, they all missed Top 40.
 "Mexican Money" was also made into a music video.

 Brian Mansfield of Allmusic rated the album four stars out of five, praising Barry Beckett's production.